quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 ## Response to Out-of-Order Packets {#out-of-order}

-As specified in {{Section 13.2.1 of QUIC-TRANSPORT}}, an endpoint is expected to send an acknowledgement without delay when it receives an ack-eliciting packet either:
+As specified in {{Section 13.2.1 of QUIC-TRANSPORT}}, endpoints are expected to send an acknowledgement immediately on receiving a reordered ack-eliciting packet.

- * when the received packet has a packet number less than another ack-eliciting packet that has been received, or
- * when the packet has a packet number larger than the highest-numbered ack-eliciting packet that has been received and there are missing packets between that packet and this packet.

 This extension modifies that behavior when an ACK_FREQUENCY frame with a Reordering Threshold value other than 1 has been received.

 If the most recent ACK_FREQUENCY frame received from the peer has a `Reordering